swiftlang/swift-foundation/Proposals/0016-http-date-format.md

 ## Detailed design

-The parser requires the presence of all fields in the spec.
-The weekday field is validated as being one of the specified values (for example, `Mon`, `Tue`, etc.), but is ignored for purposes of creating the actual `Date`.
+The parser requires the presence of all fields, with the exception of the weekday.
+If the weekday is present, then it is validated as being one of the specified values (for example, `Mon`, `Tue`, etc.), but is ignored for purposes of creating the actual `Date`.
 For the hour, minute, and second fields, the parser validates the values are within the ranges defined in the spec.
 Foundation does not support leap seconds, so values of 60 for the seconds field are set to 0 instead.

 ### Date parsing